Langlands correspondence for isocrystals and the existence of crystalline companions for curves: Introduction

 (v) Pour $E$ convenable (peut-\^{e}tre plus grand qu'en (ii)), et chaque place non archim\'{e}dienne $\lambda$ premi\`{e}re \`{a} $p$, il existe un $E_{\lambda}$-faisceau compatible \`{a} $\ms{F}$ (m\^{e}mes valeurs propres des Frobenius).

+(vi) Pour $\lambda$ divisant $p$, on esp\`{e}re des petits camarades cristallins. \end{conj*} Part (vi) is written vaguely because a good theory of $p$-adic cohomology was not available at the time Deligne conjectured it.
+R. Crew made this conjecture more precise in \cite[4.13]{Cr} after P. Berthelot's foundational works in $p$-adic cohomology theory.
+This conjecture have been one of the driving forces to develop a $p$-adic cohomology theory over fields of positive characteristic parallel to the $\ell$-adic cohomology theory ({\it e.g.}\ introduction of \cite{Ch}).

-(vi) Pour $\lambda$ divisant $p$, on esp\`{e}re des petits camarades cristallins. \end{conj*} When $X$ is a curve, the conjecture except for (vi) are consequences of the Langlands correspondence, which was proven by V. Drinfeld in the rank 2 case and by L. Lafforgue unconditionally.
-Using the Langlands correspondence, Deligne and Drinfeld showed the conjecture, except for (vi), in the case $X$ is smooth.
-In this paper, we prove (vi) in the case $X$ is a curve.
-In fact, we show even a stronger result: a correspondence between irreducible overconvergent $F$-isocrystals with finite determinant on an open dense subscheme of $X$ and cuspidal automorphic representations of the function field of $X$ with finite central character (see Theorem \ref{main}).
-Finally, in Theorem \ref{convpcc}, we show the converse of Deligne's conjecture when $X$ is smooth using the techniques of Deligne and Drinfeld in \cite{EK} and \cite{Dr}: for any overconvergent $F$-isocrystal over a smooth scheme, there exists an $\ell$-adic companion for any $\ell\neq p$.
+When $X$ is a curve, all parts of the the conjecture except for (vi) are consequences of the Langlands correspondence, which was proven by V. Drinfeld in the rank 2 case and by L. Lafforgue in the higher rank case.
+Moreover, Deligne and Drinfeld proved all parts of the conjecture except for (vi) for any smooth scheme $X$ as a consequence of Langlands correspondence.
+In this paper, we prove part (vi) of the conjecture when $X$ is a curve.
+In fact, we prove a stronger result: a correspondence between irreducible overconvergent $F$-isocrystals with finite determinant on an open dense subscheme of $X$ and cuspidal automorphic representations of the function field of $X$ with finite central character (see Theorem \ref{main}).
+Finally, in Theorem \ref{convpcc}, we prove the converse of Deligne's conjecture when $X$ is smooth using the techniques of Deligne and Drinfeld in \cite{EK} and \cite{Dr} assuming a Bertini type conjecture \ref{Bertiniconj}: for any overconvergent $F$-isocrystal over a smooth scheme, there exists an $\ell$-adic companion for any $\ell\neq p$.

-For a proof, we follow the strategy of the $\ell$-adic case.
-First, we prove the ``product formula for epsilon factor'', which had already been carried out in $p$-adic setting by the author together with A. Marmora in \cite{AM}.
-By using Deligne's ``{\it principe de r\'{e}currence}'', construction of the correspondence had been reduced to producing an isocrystal out of a cuspidal automorphic representation in \cite{ALang}.
-Now, we use the method of Drinfeld using the moduli space of ``shtukas'', which was further refined by L. Lafforgue in his establishment of the Langlands correspondence for function fields.
-Since we already have ``motives'' to construct the isocrystals, a main thing we need to do left in the $p$-adic case is to build a suitable cohomology theory for certain algebraic stacks.
+Our strategy of proof is similar to the $\ell$-adic case.
+First, we apply the ``product formula for epsilon factors'', which was proven in the $p$-adic setting by the author together with A. Marmora in \cite{AM}.
+By using Deligne's ``{\it principe de r\'{e}currence}'', the product formula for epsilon factors reduces one to associating an isocrystal to a cuspidal automorphic representation (cf.\ \cite{ALang}).
+Finally, we use the moduli spaces of ``shtukas'' to establish the Langlands correspondence for isocrystals as was done by Drinfeld and Lafforgue in the $\ell$-adic case.
+In order to apply the methods of Drinfeld and Lafforgue, we construct a six functor formalism for suitable $p$-adic cohomology theory for certain algebraic stacks.